 The earliest reference that I have found to 'double cross' in print is in David Garrick's 1768 farce The Irish Widow.
 The play centres on various practical jokes, and the phrase occurs as a play on words between two of the meanings of cross - 'marriage' and 'swindle':

 Sir Patrick O'Neale: I wish you had a dare swate crater [dear sweet creature] of a daughter like mine, that we might make a double cross of it.

 Mr. Whittle: (aside) That would be a double cross, indeed!

 The sporting usage was defined a few years later, in an early self-help tome, written by 'Two Citizens of the World' and 'Containing Hints to the Unwary to Avoid the Stratagems of Swindlers, Cyprians and Lawyers', that is, How To Live In London, 1828:

 "A double cross, is where a boxer receives money to lose, and afterwards goes in and beats his man."

 A systematic policy of double crossing was given the UK government's official, if covert, sanction during the WWII.
 In 1941, MI5 set up a military counter espionage unit called The Twenty Committee, chaired by John Masterman.
 The naming of this unit clearly linked the double crosses of the Roman numerals for twenty (XX) with one of the unit's aims, which was to 'double cross' Germany by coercing German spies to become English double agents.
-The coercion was less than subtle; captured German agents were given an offer they couldn't refuse, i.e. feed false information back to Germany or be shot.
+The coercion was less than subtle; captured German agents were given an offer they couldn't refuse, that is, feed false information back to Germany or be shot.

 During the Cold War, following the publishing of Masterman's The Double-Cross System in the War of 1939-1945, in 1972, the terms 'double cross' and 'double agent' became much more commonplace.